 059:06:43 Scott: Okay.

-[In other words, on long burns, the A bank is to be brought in manually three seconds after the B bank ignites the engine, by closing the A pilot valve circuit breaker.]059:07:18 Gordon: Okay.
+059:07:18 Gordon: Okay.
 In the bottom of the page, this is applicable to LOI only.
-And at 6 minutes into the burn, we want the line "Circuit breakers SPS Pilot Valve Main A, open."
+And at 6 minutes into the burn, we want the line "Circuit breakers, SPS Pilot Valve Main A, Open."

 059:08:02 Gordon: Okay.
 We'll talk about the reason for that in a second.
 I've got one more line [to add] in your P40 checklist, and then we can discuss some things.
-On page 5-5, it's in the cleanup column there, about halfway - no, almost to the "Pro" underneath the line that reads "Circuit breakers SPS Pitch 1 and Yaw 1, open," insert "Circuit breakers SPS Pilot Valve Main B, open."
+It's on page 5-5, it's in the cleanup column there, about halfway - no, almost to the "Pro" underneath the line that reads "Circuit breakers SPS Pitch 1 and Yaw 1, Open," insert "Circuit breakers SPS Pilot Valve Main B, Open."

 059:09:09 Scott: Okay; that makes sense.